terrymun/lotus-japonicus-gifu-genome-ril-mapping/readme.md

 ###======================###
 ```

-The `jobCommand` should be executed as in by your computing cluster's own job management and dispatch system.
-Please consult with your syster administrator or person-in-charge if you have any doubts on submitting jobs to a queue.
+The `jobCommand` should be executed as-is by your computing cluster's own job management and dispatch system.
+Please consult with your system administrator or person-in-charge if you have any doubts on submitting jobs to a queue.

 ## What about the Python scripts?